stackrox/stackrox/scanner/README.md

 #### Example 1: Connecting to local Scanner

 A common use case is testing Scanner locally.
-Once you have the local scanner build, certificates, and Scanner running with those certificates, you can run `scannerctl`:
+Once you have built local Scanner, certificates, and Scanner running with those certificates, you can run `scannerctl`:

 ```sh
 ./bin/scannerctl scan \